-Elizabeth City Police investigating Dollar General Robbery
+Elizabeth City Police investigating Dollar General robbery

 ELIZABETH CITY, N.C.
 (WAVY) — Elizabeth City Police are investigating an armed robbery at a Dollar General store Tuesday night.

-Police say the suspect pointed a gun at the clerk and robbed them.
-The suspect took an undisclosed amount of cash and then ran from the store.
+Police say the suspect pointed a gun at the clerk, stole the cash and then ran from the store.

-Police describe the suspect has a thin build, is about 5 feet 7 inches tall and was seen wearing a black sweatshirt with a hood, black pants, black shoes and gloves.
+Police said the suspect was dressed in all black and was wearing gloves.

 Elizabeth City Police are asking anyone who may have information on the robbery to call them at 252-335-4321 or 252-335-5555.